batchworksde/iksdp_desktop_docs/docs/en/user.md

 ## printing

-here we going to document printing in future.
+Here we going to document printing in future.
+We are using the Epson [L6290 printer](https://www.epson.eu/en_EU/support/sc/epson-l6290/s/s1944).